 Each December, young parents must face one of the great metaphysical dilemmas of all time…well, at least, of recent times,…that is, of recent Judeo-Christian,…ok, Christian…never mind.
-The point is this: Sleigh bells are ringing off the hook and your little darling leans up, soft wide eyes glistening in anticipation, unfathomable pools of sweetness hanging in the balance, you at the other end of her ontological fulcrum…and she asks: “Is Santa Claus for real?”
-Easy now, level it up.
-The ethical conundrums are on the balance scale, you need to weigh them carefully.
+The point is this: Sleigh bells are ringing off the hook and your little darling leans up, soft wide eyes glistening in anticipation, unfathomable pools of sweetness hanging in the balance,…and you at the other end of her ontological fulcrum as she asks: “Is Santa Claus for real?”
+Easy now, level it up, the ethical conundrums are on the balance scale; you need to weigh them carefully.

 Of course, Pascal’s game was rigged.
 Back then, the odds out of 17th century Las Vegas were overwhelming: go for the infinite reward…Hello!?!

-So, I say stick with the metonymy card, play it for your little angel – maybe just hide it for awhile inside that wee white lie, and bless her little truth-is-still-relative heart.
-Just this once, go ahead and invert Sartre’s dictum: in this case, “essence (might just precede) existence.”
+So, I say stick with the metonymy card, play it for your little angel – maybe just hide it for awhile inside that wee white lie as you bless her little truth-is-still-relative heart.